felix-hauger/hangman/README.md

 ## How to install

 1. Pull the repository or download and extract the archive
-2. Compile the code into an executable: `gcc -Wall -Wextra -Werror -o main *.c`
+2. Run `make` in your console to compile the program

 ## How to play